fossabot/config-service/README.md

 If an endpoint does not use any of the common handlers it needs to use other helper functions from the `handlers` package and/or function from the `db`, see [customer endpoint](routes/v1/customer/routes.go) for example.

-## Testing
-The service main test defines a [testify suite](suite_test.go) that runs a mongo container and the config service for end to end testing.

-Endpoints use the common handlers can also reuse the [common tests functions](testers_test.go) to test the endpoint behavior.

-#### Coverage
-At the top of the [suite](suite_test.go) file there is a comment with command line needed to run the tests and generate a coverage report, please make sure your code is covered by the tests before submitting a PR.

-For details see the existing [endpoint tests](service_test.go)

 ## Log & trace
 Each in-coming request is logged by the `RequestSummary` middleware, the log format is:
 ```json